NewcastleRSE/rse-admin-webapp/README.md

 ## Built With

-The application uses Vue to manage routes and daa binding, with Vuex for state management.
+The application uses Vue to manage routes and data binding, with Vuex for state management.
 Charts are implemented with HighCharts and layout uses TailwindCCS.

 [VueJS](https://v3.vuejs.org/guide/introduction.html)
 [Vuex](https://vuex.vuejs.org/)